mannig1224/mannig1224/README.md

 🌟 With more than five years of software development experience, I have developed strong creative problem-solving skills, resource management skills, and communication skills.
 I am interested in combining those skills with web technologies to help build engaging and cutting-edge projects.

 🪨 If I'm not programming, I'm likely rock-climbing and bouldering (v7, 11c), doing some sort of physical activity (lifting, pickleball), or video games (Pokémon Apex or anything Nintendo).

+Note: Engaged in extensive proprietary coding projects.
+GitHub may not fully showcase my work.
+For inquiries, feel free to reach out. 🌐💻